CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 Amidst the chaos of the Los Santos riots in the final parts of San Andreas' story, the game presents a rather frustrating quirk.
 At random points, gang members in CJ's group can abandon him and flee, seemingly for no reason.
-While this might add some interesting dynamics during freeroam, it can be a deal breaker during missions.
-Therefore, **Nick007J** dived into the code to thoroughly understand this events.
+While this might add some interesting dynamics during free roam, it can be a deal breaker during missions.
+Therefore, **Nick007J** dived into the code to thoroughly understand these events.
 1. At regular intervals, the police chopper flying above the city targets a random gang member.
-This can be someone from CJ's group, or any other random person.
+This can be someone from CJ's group or any other random person.
 2. The targeted person starts fleeing, trying to escape the chopper.

 SilentPatch refines this feature slightly to prevent it from being a hindrance -- during missions, CJ's group can no longer be targeted by the chopper.

 ***

-### UFO, shooting star, both?
+### UFO, shooting star, or both?

 One of the mysteries "haunting" San Andreas since the dawn of time is the presence of unusual black dots rapidly moving in the sky.
-People theorized it may be a strange rain drop, a shooting star, or...
+People theorized it may be a strange raindrop, a shooting star, or...
 UFO.
 This was something I was aware of for a while, but only after **Bob El Aventurero** made a detailed video trying the unravel this mystery I looked into this phenomenon in more detail:

 {% include figures/video-iframe.html link="https://www.youtube.com/embed/3-Dr2zcT3sw" %}